 Remorse for most kids simply gets blocked by a lack of trust in adults or a fear of getting “in trouble”.
 As a result, they play the “blame game” naively thinking it will help them to escape consequences!

 Helping kids to show empathy and compassion for others boils down to how adults respond after they have caused harm.
-By asking key questions, you can increase the likelihood of them taking responsibility and decreasing the chances of that same act happening in the future.
+By asking key questions, you can increase the likelihood of them taking responsibility and decrease the chances of that same act happening in the future.

 8. Fostering Independence